helenemartin/colorifix-backend/README.md

+Tech test for Colorifix

 Colorifix-backend

-Tech test for Colorifix

 This the repositery for the database API and backend for the Colorifix test

 The database is built with Sqlite, SQLalchemy.
-The API is genarated with FastAPI.
+The API is generated with FastAPI.
 The logic is coded in Python3

 API endpoints are created to be consumed on the Colorifix client created with React App.
 The Aim is to create a User table with Company and Permission tables as Foreign Keys